kean/Nuke/README.md

 #### Using Image Task

 `ImageTask` is your primary interface for controlling the image load.
 Task is always in one of four states: `Suspended`, `Running`, `Cancelled` or `Completed`.
 The task is always created in a `Suspended` state.
-You can use the corresponding `resume()`, `suspend()` and `cancel()` methods to control the task's state.
+You can use the corresponding `resume()` and `cancel()` methods to control the task's state.
 It's always safe to call these methods, no matter in which state the task is currently in.

 ```swift
 let task = Nuke.taskWith(imageURL).resume()